-Shawnee Lodge unit elections can be held at camp.
-Work with the Camp Director to schedule.
+Shawnee Lodge unit elections are held on Thursday morning in the campsite.
 At least 50% of the unit must be present to conduct the election.
 The Shawnee Lodge citation fee must be paid in the camp Trading Post prior to the Callout ceremony.
 This fee will be posted on the lodge's website below.
 Pre-Ordeal takes place on Thursday night in-camp at S-F for candidates of Shawnee Lodge.